Dannyxie/Note/Note of Prossessional JavaScript for Web Developers.md

 splice()

 - Deletion â€” Any number of items can be deleted from the array by specifying just two arguments: the position of the fi rst item to delete and the number of items to delete.
 For example,  splice(0, 2) deletes the fi rst two items.
 - Insertion â€” Items can be inserted into a specifi c position by providing three or more arguments: the starting position, 0 (the number of items to delete), and the item to insert.
 Optionally, you can specify a fourth parameter, fifth parameter, or any number of other parameters to insert.
-For example,  splice(2, 0, â€œredâ€, â€œgreenâ€) inserts the strings â€œredâ€ and  â€œgreenâ€ into the array at position 2.
+For example,  splice(2, 0, "red", "green") inserts the strings
+"red" and  "green" into the array at position 2.
 - Replacement â€” Items can be inserted into a specifi c position while simultaneously deleting items, if you specify three arguments: the starting position, the number of items to delete, and any number of items to insert.
 The number of items to insert doesnâ€™t have to